Extracting Exact Lie Derivatives Without Backpropagation: A Dual Compiler for Neural Control Barrier Functions: Discussion and Conclusion

 \textit{Forward versus reverse mode.} Classical AD theory shows that reverse mode computes dense gradients of scalar-valued functions ($n_d=1$) in a single backward traversal, while forward mode requires one pass per input direction.
 The CBF safety constraint, however, does not require the dense gradient but rather $m+1$ Jacobian-vector-field products.
 The dual compiler extracts each product in a single forward pass without constructing a graph.
 Remark~\ref{rem:ad_cost} quantifies the resulting trade-off: as $m$ grows, reverse mode amortizes a single differentiation more effectively in arithmetic terms.
 For embedded safety-critical deployment, however, the relevant axis is not arithmetic but memory.
 As argued in Section~\ref{sec:intro}, an algorithm that performs more arithmetic operations within a static buffer is fundamentally more deployable than a faster alternative that depends on a heap.
 The dual compiler accepts the larger arithmetic constant in exchange for a zero-allocation, WCET-analyzable memory profile that holds across all values of $m$.

 \textit{Limitations.} The static-buffer guarantee that motivates this work is not unconditional.
-Proposition~\ref{prop:memory}\ref{prop2_p2} bounds the peak footprint by $n_\theta + 2\max_i n_i$ floats for relative-degree-one CBFs and by $n_\theta + 4\max_i n_i$ for the hyper-dual extension.
-As the maximum hidden width $\max_i n_i$ grows into the tens of thousands of neurons, the embedded-RAM advantage over reverse-mode AD shrinks.
-The compiler's deployment regime is therefore the moderate-width feedforward CBFs typical of low-dimensional safety filters.
-Very wide barrier networks may require either external SRAM, for which our static placement remains analyzable unlike a heap, or architectural compression before the static-buffer formulation holds at competitive memory cost.
+The dual-pass scratch workspace is $2\max_i n_i$ floats (Proposition~\ref{prop:memory}\ref{prop2_p2}), rising to $4\max_i n_i$ for the hyper-dual extension, while any reverse-mode implementation requires a workspace of $\sum_i n_i$ floats (Proposition~\ref{prop:memory}\ref{prop2_p1}).
+Both modes additionally store the parameter vector $\theta$, which is shared read-only memory.
+As $\max_i n_i$ grows into the tens of thousands of neurons, the workspace advantage of the dual compiler shrinks relative to the activation cache, and very wide barrier networks may require either external SRAM or architectural compression before the static-buffer formulation holds at competitive memory cost.
+The embedded validation targets the ESP32-S3; deployment on automotive- or aerospace-grade hardware (e.g., an STM32H7 Cortex-M7 or an ISO 26262-certified ECU) would strengthen the certification narrative.
+The framework targets feedforward networks; recurrent or attention-based barrier architectures are out of scope and would require an extension of the dual algebra to hidden-state recurrences.

 \textit{Extensions and future work.} The framework applies directly to control Lyapunov functions and to combined CLF-CBF-QP controllers through the same dual-extended forward pass.
 Integration with learning pipelines, using the forward-mode gradient during online adaptation rather than only during deployment, is a natural next step.
 Furthermore, the current framework targets feedforward networks.
 Extending the dual algebra to handle hidden-state recurrences will enable the deployment of recurrent or attention-based barrier architectures.
 Finally, while Section~\ref{sec:examples} validates the compiler on the ESP32-S3 microcontroller, future work will target automotive or aerospace hardware, such as an STM32H7 series Cortex-M7 or an ISO 26262 certified ECU, to strengthen the certification narrative for safety-critical applications.